jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

             /*
              * Allow the user 'guest' from username password
              * authentication 50 simultaneous connections and log
-             * as an informational message that the limit has been
+             * as an informational message when the limit has been
              * reached
              */
             Setting.newInstanceWithParsedValue(